-Our buyers have sourced a wide selection of new plants on the block that are patiently waiting for you to grow.
+Our buyers have sourced a wide selection of new plants on the block that are steadily growing for you.
 And, because they are so new, you won’t be able to find them in our usual A-Z range.
 However, we will make sure you don’t miss out and bag the new plant varieties!

-This year has enabled many people to discover and experience the solace in gardening.
-Along with the satisfying journey of growing and tending your own plants and produce.
-This provides a stunning garden and delicious plot to plate meals.
-If you are a beginner gardening interested in gardening activities next year, this a great time to check out our new varieties.
-However, if you are an experienced gardener, then take the plunge and put your skills to the test with something new.
+If you are a beginner gardening interested in gardening activities next year, this is a great time to check out our new varieties.
+Or if you are an experienced gardener, then take the plunge and put your skills to the test with something new.

 New Plant Varieties

 Clematis ‘Little Lemon’ – beautiful new dwarf Clematis Tangutica.

 The first to mention is the ‘Clematis Little Lemons‘.
 It’s instantly recognisable as a clematis tangutica variety, but without the sprawling stems of its larger cousins!
 This is a super-dwarf plant with a neat, bushy habit.
 The short, 45cm (18″) long stems are cloaked in delicate bright green foliage.
 A host of nodding, lemon-yellow blooms decorate this dwarf plant from May to September.
 Terminal buds are replaced by fluffy seed heads as the flowers fade, providing a lovely textural display which extends the season of interest by several weeks.

 Rudbeckia – Enchanted Embers